nuac-admin/nuac-release-four/_waters/taverham.md

           - txt: Micro Barbed / barbed hooks preferred.
           - txt: Particles bought from the onsite tackle shop **ONLY**.
           - txt: Keep noise to a minimum.
-          - txt: Be considerate to other users of the reserve, including the wildlife..
+          - txt: Be considerate to other users of the reserve, including the wildlife.
           - txt: No bait boats.
           - txt: No drones.
           - txt: No tree climbing.